-To ensure a quality educational experience is provided for all students, Galena Unified Schools provides a research based core instruction delivered by certified staff.
-Progress in the curriculum is monitored throughout the year using multiple assessment tools such as Progress Monitoring, DIBELS, MAP, STAR and Curriculum Based Measurements.
+To ensure a quality educational experience is provided for all students, Galena Unified Schools provides for research-based core instruction delivered by licensed staff.
+Progress in the curriculum is monitored throughout the year using multiple assessment tools such as Progress Monitoring, DIBELS, STAR and Curriculum Based Measurements.

-If a student is not making progress in the curriculum based upon the above screening assessments, a student may be referred to the General Education Intervention team, known as the Student Improvement Team (SIT).
-General education intervention is a process used by regular education to facilitate improvement for students whose needs may not be adequately met in the general education curriculum without individualized accommodations or instruction.
-The goal of the general education intervention process is to improve student success in the regular education classroom with the least restrictive environment.
+If a student is not making educational progress based upon the above screening assessments, a student may be referred to the General Education Intervention team, known as the Student Improvement Team (SIT).
+General education intervention is a process used by regular education teachers to facilitate improvement for students whose needs may not be adequately met in the general education curriculum without individualized accommodations or instruction.
+The goal of the general education intervention process is to improve student success in the regular education classroom within the least restrictive educational environment.

-General education intervention is a problem solving process which looks at the student's instruction, curriculum, environment, and individual skills to develop a student improvement plan of strategies targeted at the areas of concern.
+General education intervention is a problem-solving process which looks at the student's instruction, curriculum, environment, and individual skills to develop a student improvement plan of strategies to target the areas of concern.
 The SIT team may refer a student for a special education comprehensive evaluation if progress monitoring data indicates multiple research-based interventions have not been successful and the SIT team suspects a disability.